 - a.
 There is no limit on the number of credit hours students may complete in a particular discipline; however, students should endeavor to make smart, strategic choices when planning their elective schedules.
 Students are encouraged to seek out and follow the guidance from ACOM Faculty and Medical Education Directors. - b.
-Students may not complete more than eight credit hours of clerkship rotations, core or elective, with the same supervising physician over the combination of the clinical years without special permission from the Associate Dean of Clinical Sciences. - c.
-Students may complete only one clerkship rotation with a preceptor who is a member of the student's family.
-A clerkship rotation completed with a family member must be an elective clerkship rotation. - d.
-Students may not complete more than eight credit hours of Research electives, International Medicine electives, or electives with no patient interaction over the combination of the clinical years without special permission from the Associate Dean of Clinical Sciences. - e.
+Students may not complete more than eight credit hours of clerkship rotations, core, or elective, with the same supervising physician or at the same residency program in the same discipline over the combination of the clinical years without special permission from the Associate Dean of Clinical Sciences. - c.
+Students may not complete more than four credit hours of off-cycle clerkship rotations without special permission from the Associate Dean of Clinical Sciences. - d.
+Students may complete only four credit hours with a preceptor who is a member of the student's family.
+A clerkship rotation completed with a family member must be an elective clerkship rotation. - e.
+Students may not complete more than eight credit hours of distance education electives over the combination of the clinical years without special permission from the Associate Dean of Clinical Sciences.
+Students who choose to take these electives should schedule them strategically.
+Students are not allowed to take all eight credit hours during spring semester of fourth year. - For clarification, distance education electives in this instance refer to electives that use certain technologies to deliver instruction and didactic assignments to students who are separated from the instructor or instructors and to support regular and substantive interaction between the students and the instructor or instructors.
+If students are unsure whether a virtual experience counts toward this limit, they should contact the clinical curriculum team prior to completing the experience. - f.
+Students may not complete more than eight credit hours of Research electives or International Medicine electives over the combination of the clinical years without special permission from the Associate Dean of Clinical Sciences. - g.
 Students may not complete more than four credit hours of the Wilderness Medicine elective.